Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning

 \subsection{Main Results}

-\textbf{Forgetting Effectiveness.} We conduct comprehensive experiments on S-MLLMUn Bench, with the results summarized in Table~\ref{tab:main_results}.
-Due to the few-shot setting we introduce, preserving performance on the retain set during unlearning becomes particularly challenging.
-In terms of image memory and text memory, evaluated by ROUGE-L and Fact Score, GA Difference and KL Minimization enforce strong forgetting but suffer from severe over-generalization, leading to catastrophic collapse on the retain set.
-MANU and IDK Tuning achieve more balanced forgetting, but still exhibit notable drops in retaining performance, particularly on text memory.
+\textbf{Forgetting Effectiveness.} We conduct comprehensive experiments on our S-MLLMUn Bench, with the results summarized in Table~\ref{tab:main_results}.
+Due to the few-shot setting introduced in this work, preserving performance on the retain set during unlearning becomes particularly challenging.
+In terms of image memory and text memory, evaluated by ROUGE-L and Fact Score, GA Difference, KL Minimization, and TIES-Merging exhibit severely low scores on the retain set, resulting in catastrophic forgetting.
+For GA Difference and KL Minimization, this catastrophic forgetting occurs because they rely on gradient ascent on the forget set, which severely disrupts the model's weight distribution.
+Similarly, TIES-Merging struggles to merge the highly conflicting and imbalanced objectives of forgetting and retaining, ultimately neglecting the retention task.
+While Model Tailor, MANU, and IDK Tuning manage to perform effective forgetting on the target data, they fail to achieve the balance between forgetting and retention.
+This deficiency is clearly reflected in their remarkably poor performance on the Overall Memory metric, highlighting their inability to unlearn selectively.
 In contrast, our SMFA achieves the best trade-off.
-It effectively erases targeted knowledge in the forget set while maintaining image and text memory on the retain set close to the original model.
-This demonstrates that SMFA performs selective forgetting rather than indiscriminate forgetting.
+It effectively erases targeted knowledge in the forget set while maintaining memory on the retain set close to the original model.
+This demonstrates that SMFA performs true selective forgetting rather than indiscriminate forgetting.

-\textbf{Image Understanding.} In the unlearning process, preserving the model’s general image understanding ability is also crucial.
-As shown in Table~\ref{tab:main_results}, the image understanding results reveal that all baseline methods cause a noticeable decline in performance, and this degradation is comprehensive.
-They affect not only the forget set but also the retain set.
-In contrast, our SMFA preserves image understanding much more effectively.
-This advantage stems from our precise sculpting, which filters over-generalization forgetting updates while retaining beneficial ones, thereby preventing unnecessary damage to general multimodal capability.
+\textbf{Image Understanding.} Preserving the model’s general image understanding ability during unlearning is crucial.
+As shown in Table~\ref{tab:main_results}, most baseline methods cause a noticeable and comprehensive decline in performance, affecting both the forget and retain sets.
+In contrast, our SMFA preserves this ability much more effectively.
+This advantage stems from our precise sculpting, which filters over-generalized forgetting updates while retaining beneficial ones, thereby preventing unnecessary damage to foundational multimodal capabilities.